jrmarino/AdaBase/res_std_field.md

 An enumerated type can be converted into a string type.
 The Time type can only be converted to a string, and this has the form of the ISO 8601 format (no timezone information).
 Similarly, the natural types can be converted into a array of bytes (aka "chain") up to 8 bytes.
+A string type can be converted into any other type, although attempting to convert a one into a Time type may result in an FAILED_CONVERSION exception.
 </p>
 <p class="caption">See {{ page.fetch_next }} and {{ page.res_spawn_field }}
 for usage examples.</p>